pandas-dev/pandas/doc/source/user_guide/io.rst

 .. versionadded:: 1.3.0

-The method :func:`~pandas.core.frame.DataFrame.to_rdata` will write a DataFrame or multiple DataFrames into R data files (.RData, .rda, and .rds).
+The method :func:`~pandas.core.frame.DataFrame.to_rdata` will write a DataFrame into R data files (.RData, .rda, and .rds).

 For a single DataFrame in rds type, pass in a file or buffer in method: